Yuvraj-26/Real-Time-Stock-Market-Data-Processing-Engine/README.md

 <img src="Docs/Kafkacluster.png">

 Kafka uses partitions to distribute storage and processing of events in a topic.
 Each topic consists of multiple partitions spread across nodes in the Kafka cluster.
 Partitions serve as the primary unit of storage and parallelism.
-Events can be produced and consumed in parallel by writing to and reading from different partitions.
+Events can be produced and consumed in parallel by writing to and reading from different partitions

 Within a partition, events are assigned unique identifiers called offsets.
 These offsets continuously increase as new events are added and are never reused.
 Offsets are utilized by consumers to track the processing progress and determine which events have been processed